Capital High School Football Preview

 See them in action against Johnson central on August 30th for their first game.

-WOWK has you covered right up to the start of the season with preseason previews and coverage!
+The WOWK 13 SportsZone has you covered right up to the start of the season with preseason previews and coverage!